Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

-1. Enter here the name of the Contracting Party in which the holder is normally resident.
+1. Enhere the name of the Contracting Party in which the holder is normally resident.

 1. Space reserved for a list of the States which are Contracting Parties (optional).